Australian Centre for the Moving Image (ACMI)

-Immerse yourself in the world of film, television and digital culture at ACMI in the stunning free exhibition, Screen Worlds.
+Immerse yourself in the world of film, television and digital culture at ACMI's permanent free exhibit, Screen Worlds.

-As the home of Melbourne's best and most popular film festivals, great Australian and international cinema and specialist programs for seniors, kids and lovers of cult classics, ACMI presents an unparalleled annual calendar.
+As the home of Melbourne's best and most popular film festivals, great Australian and international cinema and regular screenings for seniors, kids and lovers of cult classics, ACMI presents an unparalleled annual calendar.

 Venture into the world's largest screen gallery to discover inspirational exhibitions all year round, watch quality films in state-of-the-art cinemas or take part in lively discussions with television and film personalities at one of the many screen culture events.

-Visit the ACMI Store, the ultimate shop for film buffs or relax in Optic Kitchen and Bar overlooking Federation Square.
+Visit the ACMI Shop, the ultimate store for film buffs or relax in Optic Kitchen + Bar overlooking Federation Square.

 Content: Australian Centre for the Moving Image (ACMI)